-As for the rest menu, I kept it simple.
+Looking for ideas for an easy basketball party?
 Here is what we had.
 These are all perfect appetizers for your next party!

 For the basketball party, I stuck with an easy color scheme of white and black,with orange accents.
 This seems ¨basketbally¨ to me and the white on black reminded me of the game officials.
 I grabbed all the decor at our local Giant Eagle’s gift wrap section and dollar stores, so it cost me less than $10 dollars for everything!